bmeurer/benediktmeurer.de/_posts/2017-10-05-connecting-the-dots.markdown

 Here the language specification even
 [requires implementations to cache the so-called *TemplateObject*](https://tc39.github.io/ecma262/#sec-gettemplateobject) to actively encourage constant-folding and avoid recomputation when going to optimized code.
-Unfortunately we didn't really took advantage of that so far.
+Unfortunately we didn't really take advantage of that so far.
 So I [started teaching both Ignition and TurboFan about *template objects*](https://chromium-review.googlesource.com/677462), which brought the ES6 implementation on par with the Babel transpiled code.
 Once that was done, we [looked into constant-folding sealed properties](https://chromium-review.googlesource.com/677603) consistently, i.e. own properties of objects that were either